scouten/ericscouten.dev/content/2025/iiw41/index.md

 ## Session 9J: First Person + C2PA Registrar
 _Luke Nispel, Origin Vault_

-Goal: Creat an endorsement network of artists that recognize each other.
+Goal: Create an endorsement network of artists that recognize each other.

 Looking into how to use [First Person](https://firstperson.network) credential, which has verified person infrastructure, to build an identity claims aggregator.
 Their ICA implementation allows Facebook, GitHub, Adobe, many other verified IDs.
 Then you can anchor things on the blockchain.